-According to the book description, The Thirty-Year Genocide: Turkey’s Destruction of Its Christian Minorities, 1894–1924, the book will cover the period between 1894 and 1924, when three waves of violence swept across Anatolia, targeting the region’s Christian minorities, who had previously accounted for 20 percent of the population.
+The book, titled “The Thirty-Year Genocide: Turkey’s Destruction of Its Christian Minorities, 1894–1924,” covers the period between 1894 and 1924, when three waves of violence swept across Asia Minor, targeting the region’s Christian minorities, who had previously accounted for 20 percent of the population.

-By 1924, the Armenians, Assyrians, and Greeks had been reduced to 2 percent.
-Most historians have treated these waves as distinct, isolated events, and successive Turkish governments presented them as an unfortunate sequence of accidents and have denied that it was a genocide.
+By 1924, the Armenians, Assyrians and Greeks had been reduced to 2 percent.
+Most historians have treated these waves as distinct, isolated events and successive Turkish governments presented them as an unfortunate sequence of accidents and have denied that it was a genocide.

-But The Thirty-Year Genocide is the first account to show that the three were actually part of a single, continuing, and intentional effort to wipe out Anatolia’s Christian population.
+But “The Thirty-Year Genocide” is the first account to show that the three were actually part of a single, continuing and intentional effort to wipe out Anatolia’s Christian population.

-The years in question, the most violent in the recent history of the region, began during the reign of the Ottoman sultan Abdulhamid II, continued under the Young Turks, and ended during the first years of the Turkish Republic founded by Ataturk.
+The years in question, the most violent in the recent history of the region, began during the reign of the Ottoman sultan Abdulhamid II, continued under the Young Turks and ended during the first years of the Turkish Republic founded by Ataturk.

-Yet despite the dramatic swing from the Islamizing autocracy of the sultan to the secularizing republicanism of the post–World War I period, the nation’s annihilationist policies were remarkably constant, with continual recourse to premeditated mass killing, homicidal deportation, forced conversion, mass rape, and brutal abduction.
+Yet despite the dramatic swing from the Islamizing autocracy of the sultan to the secularizing republicanism of the post–World War I period, the nation’s annihilationist policies were remarkably constant, with continual recourse to premeditated mass killing, homicidal deportation, forced conversion, mass rape and brutal abduction.

 And one thing more was a constant: the rallying cry of jihad.
-While not justified under the teachings of Islam, the killing of two million Christians was effected through the calculated exhortation of the Turks to create a pure Muslim nation.
+While not justified under the teachings of Islam, the killing of 2 million Christians was effected through the calculated exhortation of the Turks to create a pure Muslim nation.

 Benny Morris, Professor Emeritus in the Department of Middle Eastern Studies at Ben Gurion University of the Negev, has published books about the history of the Zionist–Arab conflict.
-He has also written about the conflict in the New York Review of Books, New York Times, New Republic, and The Guardian.
+He has also written about the conflict in the New York Review of Books, New York Times, New Republic and The Guardian.

 Dror Ze’evi, Professor in the Department of Middle Eastern Studies at Ben Gurion University of the Negev, has published several books on Ottoman and Middle Eastern history.

-About the book, Robert Fisk wrote in The Independent “Again and again, I was brought up short by the sheer, terrible, shocking accounts of violence in Morris’s and Zeevi’s work… Is it possible for a people to be so inured to cruelty that they changed, that their acts of sadism could alter their humanity?”
+About the book, Robert Fisk wrote in The Independent: “Again and again, I was brought up short by the sheer, terrible, shocking accounts of violence in Morris’s and Zeevi’s work… Is it possible for a people to be so inured to cruelty that they changed, that their acts of sadism could alter their humanity?”

 Is The Pappas Post worth $5 a month for all of the content you read?
 On any given month, we publish dozens of articles that educate, inform, entertain, inspire and enrich thousands who read The Pappas Post.
 I’m asking those who frequent the site to chip in and help keep the quality of our content high — and free.
-Visit our Patreon page and start your monthly support today.
-When you become a Patron, you’ll also join an exclusive group of supporters that will have access to additional content and special offers that will be created just for you.
+Click here and start your monthly or annual support today.
+If you choose to pay (a) $5/month or more or (b) $50/year or more then you will be able to browse our site completely ad-free!